Why is the AKC Standard for the Basset Hounds important to pet buyers and owners?

 The legs should be clean at the shoulder, without any tendency to bow out : the writer prefers them wrinkled down to the feet, which should be large and clumsy-looking for the size of the puppy.

 For those of you more interested in the more modern history of basset hounds I have two books that I highly recommend.
-Margaret Walton's The New Basset Hound is a general overview of the breed written by one of the real pioneers in bassets in the United States.
+Margaret Walton's is a general overview of the breed written by one of the real pioneers in bassets in the United States.
 She is well respected through out the world as a basset hound expert.
 Peg Walton began breeding bassets in the 1940s, and her Lyn Mar Acres kennel provided the foundation for many of the top basset bloodlines today.
 In fact some of her bassets helped revive the breed in the United Kingdom at one time.

 BISS CH Lyn Mar Acres Ballyhoo